lacolegiala/ot-project/README.md

 - Pictures will be random by using a random picture API RandomCat ✅
 - Without internet connection, the game just uses numbers instead of cat pictures ✅

+## Java version info

+The project has been made with Java 8.
+Newer Java versions don't support JavaFX, so any problems occurring when running the program may be linked to that.

 ## Documentation

 #### [Working hours](findapairproject/documentation/workinghours.md)